john-science/python_for_scientists/classes/15_sqlite3/lecture_15.md

 First notice that a cursor was created using `.cursor()`, we created SQLite code using `.execute()`, and we ran the code against the database using `.commit()`.

-You may also noticed something very strange here.
-What is all this "CREATE TABLE ..." gobbly gook?
+You may also noticed something very strange.
+What is all this `"CREATE TABLE ..."` gobbly gook?
 That's not Python code!
 Good observation; that is not Python code.
 When we interact with the database, we do so with a variant of the popular SQL database langauge called SQLite.
 It might seem unfair that now you have to learn a whole new programming language.
 But there's nothing for it.
-If you want to deal with databases, you need to learn to talk to them on their level.
+If you want to deal with databases, you need to learn to talk to them on their own level.

 What the above SQLite code did is pretty simple, it created a new table (using `CREATE TABLE` with three columns: